ck-khan/RepData_PeerAssessment1/PA1_template.md

     ## 53 2012-11-29  7047
     ```

-2. If you do not understand the difference between a histogram and a barplot, research the difference between them.
-Make a histogram of the total number of steps taken each day
+2. Histogram of the total number of steps taken each day

     ```r
-        ### plot histogram of the total number of steps per day
-        hist(dailysteps$steps, xlab="Steps taken in a day", main="Histogram of the total number of steps taken each day", col="green", ylim=c(0,30), labels=TRUE)
+        hist(dailysteps$steps, xlab="Steps taken in a day", main="Histogram of the total number of steps taken in a day", col="orange", ylim=c(0,30), labels=TRUE)
     ```

     ![](PA1_template_files/figure-html/histstepsperday-1.png)<!-- -->

-3. Calculate and report the mean and median of the total number of steps taken per day
+3. Mean and median of the total number of steps taken per day

     ```r
-        # summarize the total steps per day to show the mean and median steps taken per day
         summary(dailysteps$steps)
     ```